Can Tea Tree Oil Help Manage Rosacea? How To Use It?

 Illustration: StyleCraze Design Team

-Tea tree oil is extremely calming to the skin due to its antiseptic properties.
+Tea tree oil benefits are extensive, especially for calming the skin due to its antiseptic properties.
 It is used to treat rashes, allergies, and cuts.
 Many individuals who prefer natural treatments also use tea tree oil for rosacea.
 Rosacea is a skin condition caused by Demodex mites which results in symptoms such as redness on the cheeks and nose, swollen red pimples, and enlarged pores.
 Studies suggest that terpinen-4-ol, an ingredient found in tea tree oil, may be effective in reducing inflammation and killing the Demodex mites.
 You can use tea tree oil wipes or mix them with olive oil or coconut oil to use as a night cream.
 However, do not apply tea tree oil directly to your skin as a toner or astringent, as it may cause burning and skin irritation.

 Frequently Asked Questions